oliverjohns/swedish-bankid-oidc-provider/README.md

 In the `nestjs-oidc-provider/` :

-1. Make sure you are running Node 16 (other Node versions dont work yet due to node-oidc-provider library)
-2. npm install
+1. npm install
-3. `npm run start:dev`
+2. `npm run start:dev`

 Now the OIDC provider is running at localhost:3001